The Brewery – Crow Peak

 “Aged in bourbon barrels, King Henry is a burgundy hued English-style barleywine with aromas of vanilla, oak, and dark fruit.
 Caramel and toffee flavors blend together with bold notes of bourbon delivered in a smooth body followed by a malty finish.
 No matter the occasion, King Henry promises a regal drinking experience.”

-Christmas Beer of the Day – Permafrost
+The Beer – Permafrost

 The Details